Travel Guide Customize Your Trip

 1. Any service in Kathmandu.

-2. Nepal entry visa fee, you can get a Nepal visa upon arrival at the Airport.
+2. Nepal entry visa fee: You can get a Nepal visa upon arrival at the Airport.

 3. International Airfare

-4. Alcoholic, hot ( tea and coffee) and cold drinks, hot water, hot and cold showers.
+4. Alcoholic, hot ( tea and coffee), cold drinks, hot water, and hot and cold showers.

 6. Travel Insurance (Essential – Should include emergency evacuation coverage while trekking up to 5500+ meters).